testuj-to/appsync-esv6-incompatible-join/README.md

 3. Test the output in AppSync console
 4. Run `make destroy`

-## Screenshot of execpected output
+## Screenshot of unexpected output

 ![Eyes remaining to view this image: 1](output-screenshot.png)